 4. Transaction Log Is Full Causing Server Backup Issues

 This includes tape drives, libraries, disk arrays, backup servers and the network.
 And, for those relying on cloud backups, having a high-performing, a low-latency network connection is critical to the success of backups some cases it occurs that a transaction cannot be completed because there is insufficient space in the log.
-It can possibly be because that the drive where the log is stored is full.
+It can possibly be because the drive where the log is stored is full.
 The database might allow some queries to run, but anything that modifies data is completely locked.

 5. Infrastructure Failures Causing Server Backup Issues

-Backups have to traverse all sorts of infrastructure so a failure anywhere can affect backup making it more vulnerable.
+Backups have to traverse all sorts of infrastructure so a failure anywhere can affect the backup making it more vulnerable.
 This includes tape drives, libraries, disk arrays, backup servers and the network.
-And, for those relying on cloud backups, having a high-performing, low-latency network connection is critical to the success of backups so for the parts of the infrastructure that you manage, make sure to have redundancy built-in, so it doesn’t cause any hassles affecting your data.
+And, for those relying on cloud backups, having a high-performing, a low-latency network connection is critical to the success of backups so for the parts of the infrastructure that you manage, make sure to have redundancy built-in, so it doesn’t cause any hassles affecting your data.

 Choose the Google Cloud Partner Backup Service